dataluscorp/browser/dom/docs/ipc/process_model.rst

 :primary protocol: `PVR <https://searchfox.org/mozilla-central/source/gfx/vr/ipc/PVR.ipdl>`_
 :sandboxed?: no (`bug 1430043 <https://bugzilla.mozilla.org/show_bug.cgi?id=1430043>`_ tracks sandboxing on windows)

 VR headset libraries require access to specific OS level features and other requirements which we would generally like to block with the sandbox in other processes.
 In order to allow the GPU process to have tighter sandboxing rules, these VR libraries are loaded into the less-restricted VR process.
-Like the GPU process, this serves to isolate them from the rest of Firefox and reduce the impact of bugs in these libraries on the rest of the browser.
+Like the GPU process, this serves to isolate them from the rest of Datalus and reduce the impact of bugs in these libraries on the rest of the browser.
 The VR process is launched only after a user visits a site which uses WebVR.

 Data Decoder (RDD) Process
 --------------------------